 Life insurance offers certain tax advantages.
 In the event of your death, your family can choose to use the income tax-free death benefit to pay education costs.
-And with some types of life insurance, you can take loans against your policy without tax penalties.2
+And with some types of life insurance, you can take loans against your policy without tax penalties.1

-Guaranteed cash value, so you know a certain amount of money is available
+- Guaranteed cash value, so you know a certain amount of money is available

-Access to your money, so you can use it for tuition and other educational expenses
+- Access to your money, so you can use it for tuition and other educational expenses

-Market participation, so your policy’s value has the potential to grow based on the performance of investments in your policy
+- Market participation, so your policy’s value has the potential to grow based on the performance of investments in your policy

-Considering term vs. permanent insurance
+Term vs. permanent insurance